1. Home

 Custom Order Numbers Options - Tyche Softwares Documentation

 This option allows you to hide the Custom Order Numbers tab for specific users.
-You can do so by selecting the user roles from the drop-down, whom you do not want to grant permission to access the Custom Order Numbers tab.
+You can do so by selecting the user roles from the drop-down for whom you do not want to grant permission to access the Custom Order Numbers tab.
 The drop-down has all the user roles listed.

 Custom Order Numbers Options - Tyche Softwares Documentation

-This will hide the Custom Order Numbers tab from WooCommerce -> Settings page as shown below:
+This will hide the Custom Order Numbers tab from the WooCommerce -> Settings page as shown below:

 Custom Order Numbers Options - Tyche Softwares Documentation